divadbaroon/Junov.1/README.md

 # Juno
-A platform designed for effortless setup, training, and usage in creating intelligent text-to-speech based agents.
+Used to effortless setup, train, and interact with intelligent text-to-speech based entites.
 Juno was designed to be modular, customizable, and extensible making it suitable for a wide range of use cases.

 <details>
-<summary><b>Key Features 🔽</b></summary>
+<summary><b>Key Features 🌐</b></summary>

 ### Azure Powered

-- Leverages Azure's Cognitive Services for speech recognition, intent recognition, and text-to-speech capabilities.
-Elevenlabs is also available as an alternate option for text-to-speech.
+- Azure's Cognitive Services is used for top of the line speech recognition, intent recognition, and text-to-speech capabilities.
+- Elevenlabs is also an alternate option for text-to-speech.

 ### Human-Like Interactions